A changemaker is anyone who takes action to address a problem, activate/collaborate with others, and work toward solutions for the good of all.

 Nicole Engel

-Community Engagement and Coursework
+Community engagement and coursework

 "I want to see a world in which each child has hope for their future — that they truly believe that the possibilities are endless, and that because of their race, gender, sexual orientation, religion, etc. they don't have additional challenges or roadblocks." — Nicole Engel '24 works with students at Rochester's School 9 through Nazareth's Partners for Learning program and took Nazareth's Anti-racism in Community Engaged Learning course.